What is MongoDB?

 - MongoDB Query Model

 - MongoDB Data Management

 - MongoDB Consistency & Availability

 This section covers 2 topics: Data as Documents and Dynamic Schemas.

 DATA AS DOCUMENTS

 MongoDB stores data as documents in a binary representation called BSON (Binary JSON).
-Documents that tend to share a similar structure are organized as collections.
-It may be helpful to think of collections as being analogous to a table in a relational database, documents as similar to rows, and fields as similar to columns.
+Documents that share a similar structure are typically organized as collections.
+You can think of collections as being analogous to a table in a relational database: documents are similar to rows, and fields are similar to columns.